footprintanalytics/footprint-web/docs/administration-guide/03-metadata-editing.md

----
-title: The Data Model page
----

-# The Data Model page
+# The Data Model page: editing metadata

 Metabase allows you to annotate the data in your database.
 Annotations can give Metabase a better understanding of what the data actually means, which allows Metabase to make more intelligent decisions when processing and displaying that data.